KasperskyLab/Kaspresso/wiki/04_How_to_write_autotests.md

-# How to write autotests and appropriate test structure
+# How to write autotests

 Anyone who starts to write UI-tests is facing with a problem of how to write UI-tests correctly.
 At the beginning of our great path, we had three absolutely different UI-test code styles from four developers.
 It was amazing.